-Bold and flavorful, Worcestershire Beef Jerky is a tried and true family favorite and our most requested flavor for camping and offroading!
+Bold and flavorful, Worcestershire Beef Jerky is a tried and true family favorite and our most requested flavor combination!

 The Secret to Making Flavorful Beef Jerky

 The thing with beef jerky is that it requires both a flavorful marinade and soak time.
 The meat needs to be in that marinade for long enough that it will soak in all of those flavors.
-Sometimes the flavors need some tweaking and refinement and a few retries before it is just right and I’m not going to lie – getting jerky just right is kind of an art.
+Sometimes the flavors need some tweaking and refinement and a few retries before you get it just right.

-The first time that I made jerky, I was so excited to make it that I only let it marinate about 12 hours.
-The result was that the jerky was fine but it wasn’t flavorful.
-Like not at all.
-It was just kind of… boring.
+The first time that we made jerky, we were so excited to make it that we only let it marinate about 12 hours.
+The result was that our jerky wasn’t flavorful.
+Pretty disappointing.

-Now when I make jerky I put the meat into the marinade and put it into the refrigerator and leave it for an absolute minimum of 24 hours, sometimes up to a week!
-Typically, around the 48-72 hour mark I am super happy with the result.
+Now when we make jerky we put the meat into the marinade and refrigerate for an absolute minimum of 24 hours, sometimes up to a week!
+Typically, around the 48-72 hour mark the flavors are fully infused and the jerky will be delicious.

 You need to find what’s right for you but the longer in has time to take in the marinade, the deeper the flavors of the jerky!
 Don’t be afraid to experiment and find your happy place!